Skip to content

 Loading a Clean Copy

-If you’ve already loaded the test case on the machine, made some modifications to the files, and want to re-download all files while discarding your local changes, simply check the Get Clean Copy checkbox before clicking OK button.
+If you have already loaded the test case on the machine, made modifications to the files, and want to re-download all files while discarding your local changes, simply check the Get Clean Copy checkbox before clicking the OK button.
 Requires Rapise 8.3+.

 Synchronizing